 Increase your fluid intake regardless of your activity level.
+Do not wait until you feel thirsty.
 During heavy exercise in a hot environment, drink 2-4 glasses (16-32 ounces) of cool fluids each hour.

 Caution: If your doctor has prescribed a fluid-restricted diet or diuretics for you, ask your doctor how much you should drink.